melaniebrgr/learning-computer-science/02-programming/04-design-patterns/prototype-pattern/prototype-pattern.md

 ### Object.assign

 `Object.assign({}, prototype)` shallowly copies _only_ enumerable and own properties from a source object (prototype) to a target object.
-Because properties on the prototype chain and non-enumerable properties cannot be copied, and only the reference to _reference_ values is copied, the target object outcome is but a pale imitation of it's source.
+Because properties on the prototype chain and non-enumerable properties cannot be copied, and only the reference to _reference_ values is copied, the target object outcome can be an incomplete imitation of it's source.
 It is not suitable for the prototype pattern.

 ### structuredClone